Kuhame/ScalaProject/README.md

 When satisfied, the user can save the `DirectedGraph` data, and it will persists in DOT and JSON format, that can be edited later.

-#### Future Possible Improvement for State Management
-As the app was quite simple, we did not go implement all the way, however it is really possible to upscale the current environment with dedicated alternatives such as :
+At the end, we did not go implement all the way, however it is really possible to upscale the current environment with dedicated alternatives such as :
 - Dedicated Database : We can think about storing graphs to a SQLite database (or similar) so that we have a centralized persistent graphs data where the user can query for specific ones.
 - Graphic User Interface : Instead of an app terminal, we could try to go on API-based type, where the user will be entering a web server.
 This can enhance user experience with a cleaner user-friendly interface that can be easily customized to fit our needs later on.

 ## Testing